schibsted/spid-tech-docs/Readme.md

    lein ring server
    ```

-   That should pop up a browser with the SPiD API documentation.
+   That should pop up a browser with the Schibsted account API documentation.
    Replace `server` with `server-headless` if you would prefer to open
    your own browser window.